Jvargas-PC/PCbot/readme.md

 1. Go to <https://discordapp.com/developers/applications/> Create an application and use the **BOT** token in the config.ini file
 2. Add your bot to the necessary discord server to be hosted in using the tab **OAuth2** make sure the permissions have atleast read and write permissions.
 3. Fill out the config.ini file with other API keys needed for functionality.
+4. go to the main.go file and use `go run main.go` or build it if you desire

 *Strongly suggest to add the SauceNao API to make the bot happy while building it's database*